Manaslu Base Camp Trek Itinerary

 Day 17: Departure to the International Airport

-Today is your final day and ours too.
-Keeping all those beautiful memories in our hearts, we must bid you farewell.
+Today is your final day, and ours, too.
+With all those beautiful memories in our hearts, we must bid you farewell.
 Goodbye.
-We hope to see you soon here in Nepal with us.
+We hope to see you soon in Nepal.
 Since we are here to serve you, our staff will drive you through the airport safely.
 We pray for your safe flight.
 Once again, we shared beautiful memories.

 Accommodation in Manaslu Base Camp Route